kenatibm/MadridLabDocumentation/workbooks/Prerequisites/README.md

 # MobileFirst Cordova Labs Prerequisites

+> **IMPORTANT:** This series of labs assumes you are using a **Mac** with the **macOS operating system**.
+If you are using Windows or Linux you will need to ensure that you have also installed and properly configured the Anddroid Studio.

 Generally speaking it is recommended that you install the latest versions of the software listed.
 If you have older installations please ensure that you have upgraded to the currently recommended versions.

 ## Prerequisites
 To run the labs you will need to have the following tools installed on your laptop computer.
 You can install natively or create a virtual machine if you desire.

-The tools to install include:
+The required tools to install include:

 - Install Java
 - Install NodeJS
 - Install Cordova
 - Install Ionic Command-Line-Utility
 - Install Maven
-- Create Bluemix Account
-- Install MobileFirst 8.0 beta Command Line Utility
+- Install MobileFirst 8.0 Command Line Utility
-- Install MobileFirst 8.0 beta Development Kit
+- Install MobileFirst 8.0 Development Kit
 - Install IntelliJ IDEA Community Edition
 - Install Brackets

 Optional installs

+- Create Bluemix Account
 - Create an Ionic Creator Account
+- Android Studio (for Windows and Linux users)

 ## Install Java
 You will need one of the following installed: